XSverdar/csarch2-simulation/README.md

 ### How To Run
 1. Navigate to directory of files (should contain `index.html`).
-2. Open COMMAND PROMPT for that folder.
+2. Open Command Prompt for that folder.
 3. Input the following command:
    ```sh
    python -m http.server 8000